Yam Display turns your iPad or iPhone into an external display for your Mac via USB.

 Yam Display icon will appear in the menu bar:

-You can select resolution from this menu.
+You can set the resolution of Yam Display by this menu.

-Menu items can be changed depending on the current device connected.
+The resolutions listed can be changed depending on the current device connected.

 30 FPS is energy efficient and suitable for video playback.